-Students are expected to be in their seats promptly in the morning, after break, and after lunch.
-Students must notify the instructor before the start of class of any anticipated tardiness.

-Students may inform instructors at least a day in advance or students must call the Culinary Arts Program at 589-2250, extension 1866, and leave a message for the instructor.
+As in the workplace, students are expected to be in their seats promptly in the morning, after break, and after lunch.
+Students are expected to notify the faculty before the start of class of any anticipated tardies.
+Students may inform faculty at least a day in advance or students must call the Professional Culinary Arts and Hospitality Program at 589-2250, extension 1866, and leave a message for the faculty.